GTS08/Big-Data-Management-Systems-Project/README.md

-# Data Mining and Machine Learning Project
+# Big Data Management Systems Project

 ## About The Project